 |Small Hermit Crab||3/8 – ½ inch opening|

-|Medium Hermit Crab||½ – 1 inch opening|
+|Medium Hermit Crab||½ – 1-inch opening|

 |Large Hermit Crab||1 – 1 3/8 inch opening|

-|Jumbo Hermit Crab||3 inch or larger opening|
+|Jumbo Hermit Crab||3 inches or larger opening|

 Remember, the new shells need to be up to ¼ inch wider than the existing shell.
-This gives your hermies room to grow and maneuver.
+This gives your hermit crabs room to grow and maneuver.

-How To Prepare Shells For Hermit Crabs
+How To Prepare Shells for Hermit Crabs

 Avoid any shells with barnacle growths, algae, or defects like cracks or holes.
-Most importantly, you should check that there isn’t already an animal using the shell as a home.
+Most importantly, check there isn’t already an animal using the shell as a home.

-- Boiling the shells for 5-10 minutes.
+- Boil the shells for 5-10 minutes.

 Do Hermit Crabs Like Colorful Shells?

 Their shells are their primary defense against predators for the protection they afford.
-An additional trait that hermit crabs rely on is the ability to camouflage.
+An additional trait that hermit crabs rely on is their ability to camouflage.

 According to the Journal of Experimental Biology, hermit crabs can distinguish the level of contrast between shells and the surrounding environment.
 The researchers found that hermit crabs would choose shells with minimal contrast over those with strong contrast.

-Can I Paint My Hermit Crab’s Shell
+Can I Paint My Hermit Crab’s Shell?

 How To Help Hermit Crabs Switch Shells

 Never force a hermit crab to leave its shell.
 Even if you know it needs to move house, removing it unwillingly from a shell is a bad idea.

-Hermit crabs can be quite fussy about selecting a new shell, even if their current one is a tight fit.
-They can become very attached to a shell and will be reluctant to leave sometimes.
+Hermit crabs can be fussy when selecting a new shell, even if their current one is a tight fit.
+They can become very attached to a shell and reluctant to leave.

-When a hermit crab rejects new shells, you’ll need to offer it some new ones.
-Look for ones with different colors, shapes, openings, and so forth.
-You may even try a different type of shell, as long as it is suitable for hermit crabs.
+When a hermit crab rejects new shells, offer it some new ones.
+Look for shells with different colors, shapes, and openings.
+You can even try a different shell type, as long as it’s suitable for hermit crabs.

 My Hermit Crab Is Too Big For Its Shell

-Pick up the hermit crab up and angle it so that the shell’s opening faces you.
-Watch for how easily it can retract into the shell.
-If it struggles to hide, then it’s getting too big for the shell.
+Pick up the hermit crab and angle it so the shell’s opening faces you.
+Check how easy it can retract into the shell.
+If it struggles to hide, it’s getting too big for the shell.

-Best Shells For Hermit Crabs
+Best Shells for Hermit Crabs